Background information on IFS

 • There must be a contract or purchasing specifications made with the company concerned.

-• There must be a for supplier assessment and monitoring (you already have this but perhaps you should check that it corresponds to the actual situation).
+• There must be a procedure for supplier assessment and monitoring (you already have this but perhaps you should check that it corresponds to the actual situation).

 • Clear assessment criteria must be included in the procedure.
 So they must be certified, do you want to have analysis, what do you do if they are not certified that you, for example, perform an audit yourself or have one performed